NatashaBaudelaire/fundamentals-of-python/README.md

 * **Classes:** `CamelCase` (e.g., `BankAccount`)
 * **Constants:** `UPPER_CASE_SNAKE_CASE` (e.g., `PI_VALUE`)
 * Indentation: 4 spaces
-* Add docstrings and meaningful comments
+* Write meaningful comments where necessary
 * Use `black` or `flake8` for formatting and linting

 ---

 ## Repository Guidelines

-* Include only Python content relevant to the topics
+* Include only Python-related content relevant to the topics
-* Keep code clean, efficient, and well-commented
+* Maintain clean, efficient, and well-documented code
-* Follow folder and naming conventions
+* Use consistent naming conventions for files and directories
-* Write clear and concise commit messages
+* Write clear and descriptive commit messages
 * Never commit virtual environments, cache files, or sensitive information
 * Include instructions or sample input/output where needed